 The programme supported by Merit Medical, works with high ability 4th, 5th and 6th class primary school students to support their learning and academic ability.
 Eligibility is based on being in the top 5% based on standardised test results carried out annually in the schools with students needing to demonstrate high scores in english or maths.

-Courses are delivered in NUI Galway at weekends and are delivered by lecturers and postgraduates.
+Courses are delivered in University of Galway at weekends and are delivered by lecturers and postgraduates.
 Students are taught by engaging and friendly lecturers who are experts in their subject areas.
-All courses are highly interactive and use a variety of teaching techniques to ensure students get the most out of their experience at NUI Galway.
+All courses are highly interactive and use a variety of teaching techniques to ensure students get the most out of their experience at University of Galway.
 The courses are outside of the primary school curriculum which allows students the opportunity to make new discoveries in different areas of study, in a fun and interactive way.
 The Youth Academy also enriches the school experience by enabling students to learn about new and exciting subjects.

 Youth Academy Courses

 - Impariamo con i cartoni: learning Italian by captioning and re-voicing cartoons

 - Idea Detectives-Exploring the World with Philosophy

 - The World of Cops and Robbers: Learning the Law